-Major assessment: Pass the Pearson/ETS examination indicated by the Missouri DESE for specific certification area desired.
-Seniors must also submit and pass a complete professional portfolio.
+Major assessment: Pass the M.C.A. examination indicated by the Missouri DESE for specific certification area and the MoPTA tasks (1-4).

 Major requirements for Educational Studies (non-certificated education major): ED100, ED 260, PY 270, ED307, ED 310, ED 311, ED 322, ED 335, ED 401 and completion of an approved series of courses within a designated content area to total a minimum of 33 hours.
 The Education Division will approve the series of courses within the designated content area.
 Total 32-36 hours.